Dead Peer Dedection

 IPsec VPN accomplishes this by cryptographic hashing and signing the data exchanged, which provides integrity.
 Remember that a VPN must be established only with a chosen peer, achieved using mutual authentication.

 Please be aware of the distinctions between a VPN using IPsec and a VPN using Multiprotocol Label Switching (MPLS).
 MPLS uses labels to differentiate traffic.
-MPLS labels are used to separate traffic, but unlike IPsec, it offers no confidentiality or integrity protection.
+MPLS labels are used to separate traffic, but unlike IPsec, they offer no confidentiality or integrity protection.

 R1 and R3 each have a loopback interface behind them with a subnet.
 We’ll configure the IPsec tunnel between these routers to encrypt traffic from 1.1.1.1/32 to 3.3.3.3/32.
 Notice in the screenshot below that we can’t ping when the IPsec tunnel is not up.
 Once the IPsec tunnel is operational, we have reachability between the two peers.